top of page

 Honoring Loved Ones Through Story

 One of the most healing practices for both mothers and children is to share memories of those we’ve lost.
-Looking through old albums, snuggling in their hand knitted blanket or cooking a favorite recipe that’s been passed down keeps their presence alive.
+Looking through old albums, snuggling in their hand-knitted blanket, or cooking a favorite recipe that’s been passed down keeps their presence alive.
 Whenever we are in the car and I hear Metallica or Smashing Pumpkins on the radio, I always share with the girls that it was their uncle’s favorite music.
-These moments are not just soul soothing for us—they give our kids a sense of belonging, grounding them in the history of the family they are part of.

-Grief and loss in motherhood remind us that love extends beyond a lifetime.
-While the pain of losing someone never fully disappears, we can transform it into a bridge between generations.
-By speaking their name, sharing their story, and weaving their memory into our children’s lives, we honor them—and teach our kids that love and connection never end.
+By speaking their name, sharing their story, and weaving their memory into our children’s lives, we honor them.
+We teach our kids that love and connection never end.

-✨ If you or someone you know is struggling with grief and loss while raising kids, you don’t have to walk through it alone.
+If you or someone you know is struggling with grief and loss while raising kids, you don’t have to walk through it alone.
 Virtual therapy offers a supportive space to process emotions, honor loved ones, and find healing while balancing the daily demands of motherhood.

 Comments